Sterile neutrino portals to Majorana dark matter: effective operators and UV completions: Tree-level UV completions of the portal operators

 In general, the Yukawa couplings $f$ and $g$ are complex.
 Integrating out $\phi$ leads to the LNV portal operators $\mathcal{O}_2$ and $\mathcal{O}_3$.
 As can be inferred from the matching conditions given in Tab.~\ref{tab:classification}, in the case of real $g$, the relation $c_2 = -2c_3^\ast$ holds.
 Thus, annihilations are $p$-wave (since $c_1 = 0$), cf. Eq.~\eqref{eq:a}.
 This agrees with the conclusion of the discussion on $P$ of the initial pair of Majorana DM particles (see Sec.~\ref{sec:EFTXS}).

 Apart from $\mathcal{O}_2$ and $\mathcal{O}_3$, we have four more operators at $D \leq 6$ when integrating out $\phi$.
 Namely, there are two $D=5$ operators:

 As can be seen from Tab.~\ref{tab:classification}, the Wilson coefficients of these operators are controlled by the scalar coupling $\mu_{\phi H}$.
 Thus, if $\mu_{\phi H}$ is small, these operators are suppressed with respect to the neutrino portal operators.
 Upon EWSB, the first operator contributes to the (mostly-)sterile neutrino mass and Higgs or $N$ decays, depending on the value of $m_N$.
-The second operator provides the fermionic Higgs portal with associated DM phenomenology, see \textit{e.g.}~\cite{Lopez-Honorez:2012tov,Fedderke:2014wda,GAMBIT:2018eea}.
+The second operator contributes to the DM Majorana mass and provides the fermionic Higgs portal with associated DM phenomenology, see \textit{e.g.}~\cite{Lopez-Honorez:2012tov,Fedderke:2014wda,GAMBIT:2018eea}.
 In addition, at $D=6$, we find the four-fermion self-interactions:

 with the matching conditions provided in Tab.~\ref{tab:classification}.
 Since we consider one generation of $ N_R $ and $\chi_L$, the operators $(\overline{ N_R ^c} N_R ) (\overline{ N_R ^c} N_R )$ and $(\overline{\chi_L^c} \chi_L) (\overline{\chi_L^c} \chi_L)$ vanish identically.